p2made/p2y2-things/README.md

 ---

+# ¡¡ Notice !!

+After an extented period of life getting in the way I'm back to [Yii2](https://www.yiiframework.com/) development.
+I'll be rebasing every project as I resume work on it.
+Projects that use [Bootstrap](https://getbootstrap.com/) will resume as version `5.0.0` for Bootstrap 5.x.

+---

 A collection of resources as Assets, Helpers, & Widgets for Yii2.

-Version 4 is so numbered because I've migrated P2Y2Things to using Bootstrap v4.
+Version 5 is so numbered because I've migrated P2Y2Things to using Bootstrap v5.

 Highlights
 ----------